Greetings from Baymen & Capt. Dave!

 Capt.
-David Bitters, BAYMEN, www.baymenlife.com 30 Years Guiding The Bay.
-Fly Fishing & Light Tackle Striped Bass on the Massachusetts Coast.
+David Bitters, BAYMEN, www.baymenlife.com Fly Fishing & Light Tackle Striped Bass on the Massachusetts Coast.
 30 Years Guiding The Bay.
 Now Booking 2023 & 2024 Seasons.
 Dates Go Quickly.
 Don’t wait.